vlidholt/flutter_sprites/README.md

+# IMPORTANT: Flutter Sprites has moved
+Flutter Sprites has moved and is now known as SpriteWidget.
+Go here for the latest version:
+[FlutterSprites](https://fluttersprites.com) or visit the new [Github repository](https://github.com/spritewidget/spritewidget)

 # Flutter Sprites

 Flutter Sprites is a toolkit for building complex, high performance animations and 2D games with Flutter.
 Your sprite render tree lives inside a SpriteWidget that mixes seamlessly with other Flutter and Material widgets.
 You can use Flutter Sprites to create anything from an animated icon to a full fledged game.